Tinram/MySQL-Filler/README.md

 Tested using MySQL 5.7 and 8.0

 This package is a beta.
 It's fit for my purpose (I have run it on interesting proprietary schemas (e.g. with single-bit columns), as well as the example databases).
-But it cannot hope to support all MySQL schemas.
+But it cannot hope to support all variations (good and bad) of MySQL schemas.

 ## License